Chañarcillo

 The Chanarcillo District produced at least $100 million in silver before abandonment.
 This production from up to 20 mines was limited to a third of a square mile.
 From 1860 until 1885, 2,500,000 kg of silver was produced.
-Most production occurred before 1930 and since then until 1960, only minor amounts of silver was produced by removing pillars in mines or from the dump material.
+Most production occurred before 1930.
+From then until 1960, only minor amounts of silver were produced by removing pillars in mines or from the dump material.

-In 1870, 1570 miners worked in the Chañarcillo mines; however the mines were exhausted by 1874 and mining largely ended in 1888 after the mines were accidentally flooded.
+In 1870, 1,570 miners worked in the Chañarcillo mines.
+However, the mines were exhausted by 1874 and mining largely ended in 1888 after they were accidentally flooded.
 Despite this, Chañarcillo was the most productive mining district in 19th century Chile.